Doctors Note Logo

 If you notice symptoms such as dizziness, fainting, heart palpitations, confusion, or extreme fatigue, these may signal that a diet approach is unsafe for you.

-You might consider doing a free, online symptom check for Medically approved LLM Symptom Checker Chat Bot to better understand what your symptoms could mean.
+Before making any drastic changes to your eating habits, you can use a Medically approved LLM Symptom Checker Chat Bot to evaluate any concerning symptoms you're experiencing and get personalized guidance.
 This can be a helpful first step, but it should not replace professional medical care.

 What Actually Supports Sustainable Weight Loss